TigerGraph-DevLabs/tg-ecosys-docs/docs/learn/l-ml.md

 # Graphs for Machine Learning and AI

 ## Why Graph + ML
-You might be thinking why Graphs for Macvhine Learning and AI?
+You might be thinking why Graphs for Machine Learning and AI?
 There are a few reasons including that it's a **natural data model**, we think in terms of graphs which means graphs can be modeled very logically and naturally.

 Graphs also provide **richer data** by having connections between entities which allow us to create graph-based features.
-Graphs have always had a natural role in **machine learning** if you look at unsupervised learning through graph algorithms, frequent pattern mining and learning through neural networks, deep learning you will see the corrolations with graph.
+Graphs have always had a natural role in **machine learning** if you look at unsupervised learning through graph algorithms, frequent pattern mining and learning through neural networks, deep learning you will see the correlations with graph.

 Graph data models are uniquely qualified to provide explanatory AI which through traditional ML techniques is hard to provide.
 Native graphs with **Massively Parallel Processing** - (like TigerGraph) enable large scale feature extraction and in-graph analytics which can be more challenging with many joins in a relational database.